Waldeck, Hesse: Location

 Waldeck lies on the Edersee, a man-made lake.
-Waldeck's constituent communities stretch from the shore of the Edersee into the Kellerwald.
+Waldeck's constituent municipalities stretch from the shore of the Edersee into the Kellerwald.

-Neighbouring communities
+Neighbouring municipalities

-Waldeck borders in the north on the community of Twistetal, in the northeast on the town of Bad Arolsen (both in Waldeck-Frankenberg), in the east on the towns of Wolfhagen and Naumburg (both in the district of Kassel), in the south on the community of Edertal, and in the west on the community of Vöhl and the town of Korbach (all three in Waldeck-Frankenberg).
+Waldeck borders in the north on the municipality of Twistetal, in the northeast on the town of Bad Arolsen (both in Waldeck-Frankenberg), in the east on the towns of Wolfhagen and Naumburg (both in the district of Kassel), in the south on the municipality of Edertal, and in the west on the municipality of Vöhl and the town of Korbach (all three in Waldeck-Frankenberg).

-Constituent communities
+Constituent municipalities

 The town of Waldeck consists of the centres of Alraft, Dehringhausen, Freienhagen, Höringhausen, Netze, Nieder-Werbe, Ober-Werbe, Sachsenhausen, Selbach and Waldeck.

 History

 The first evidence of settlement at Waldeck comes from the year 1232 when a document from the Netze Monastery mentioned the universitas civitatis de waldeke.
 Until 1254, the town was also called Rode, possibly because there was a clearing there.
 The town's first seal was acquired in 1266, and the town had its first historically verifiable mayor in 1311.
 Until the beginning of the 20th century, Waldeck's population barely exceeded 400.

 Waldeck was the residence of the Counts of Waldeck who, beginning around 1200, gradually gathered a sizeable realm under their control and, having added the county of Pyrmont to their holdings through inheritance, were elevated to Princes of Waldeck-Pyrmont in 1712.
 In 1655, the residence was transferred to Arolsen, and Waldeck lost its importance.

 The Edersee, Germany's third largest reservoir, was created by the construction of the Eder dam in 1914.
 The dam, designed to help regulate water levels for shipping on the Weser and to generate hydroelectricity, was destroyed by the RAF on 17 May 1943 (see Operation Chastise), causing massive flooding and loss of life downstream, but was rebuilt.